inform-health-informatics/emap_documentation/technical_overview/technical_details/Interchange_format.md

 sources and more can be added over time as and when is necessary.
 For the moment, the data is provided through two different sources:

-1. incremental load from databases and
+1. incremental load from databases (also referred to as hoovering) and
 1. HL7 message streams

 Due to the different sources, the data provided to the EMAP pipeline differs in the way it is formatted and it is